jonesj39/jonesj39/README.md

 I use a trans-disciplinary  lens rooted in social sciences to study urban food systems and public policy, with a focus on food insecurity, food waste, and community-engaged research.
-Much of my work centers on designing, deploying, and studying interventions that improve food access on urban university campuses and in the broader Richmond region.
+Much of my work centers on designing, deploying, and studying interventions that improve food access at urban university campuses and in the broader Richmond region.

 ### Research Interests